Draft guidance consultation

 Not eligible?
 Contact the stakeholder organisation that most closely represents your interests and pass your comments to them.

 We can accept comments from individuals.
 These will be considered, but you won’t get a formal response and they won’t be posted on the NICE website.
 Wherever possible we encourage you to submit your comments through a registered stakeholder organisation.

 2. Read the consultation documents

 Documents to comment on:

-- Evidence review D– Management of overactive bladder
+- Evidence review C1 - Mode of birth

-- Evidence review L – Management of mesh complications
+- Evidence review D - Timing of birth

 If you want to review the economic model, please see 5.
 Economic models below and fill in the confidentiality form.

 Other information about the consultation